Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 Arrangement

-•Use matching frames or subject matter to connect separate groupings.
+• Use matching frames or related subjects to connect separate clusters.

 Using Murals to Make a Design Statement